 To secure the quality of biodiesel blended fuel, additional oxidation stability criteria are being introduced into finished fuel specifications in some regions.
 The European standard for B7 requires a 20 hour minimum induction period by the modified Rancimat method (See EN 590).
 As part of a compulsory standard for B5, Japan requires either a delta TAN maximum of 0.12 mg KOH/g or a minimum 65 minutes by the PetroOXY method.
-(The delta TAN method measures acid value growth by modified ASTM D2274 (@ 115°C)).
+(The delta TAN method measures acid value before and after aging per ASTM D2274 (@ 115°C)); the growth in acid value is reported as delta TAN.
 The current European limit is believed to be inadequate to prevent corrosion in metal parts such as vehicle fuel tanks, however.
 Given ongoing questions about the adequacy of various methods and limits, Europe and Japan are working to harmonize the oxidation stability test method by introducing the PetroOXY method.
 The goal of the investigation is to shorten the test duration and improve repeatability of the results.
 This research may lead to future revisions in the oxidation criterion and test method for biodiesel blended fuels.
-Figure 15 shows that a 35 hour minimum induction period by the modified Rancimat method is comparable to a delta TAN maximum of 0.12 mg KOH/g.
+Figure 15a shows that a 35 hour minimum induction period by the modified Rancimat method is comparable to a delta TAN maximum of 0.12 mg KOH/g.Figure 15b shows the correlation between the PetroOxy and Delta TAN test methods for different FAME feedstocks and levels of antioxidant additive in B5 blends.
+Figure 15c shows the correlation between the PetroOxy and Rancimat methods for different diesel fuels, FAMEs and blend rates.
+It should be noted that the Rancimat and Delta TAN methods must be used with fuels containing FAME.
+All three of the correlations are based on fuels containing FAME.